djwrisley/DHS/_posts/2026-09-10-assignment1-Map-of-FeaturesF26.md

 ## Step 2: **Choosing the features of interest to you:**

 You need to pick between 3-5 feature [codes]((https://www.geonames.org/export/codes.html) to show for your geospatial visualization.
 It will be good to justify your choice (frequency, personal or research interests, etc).
+If you choose more than 3 codes, you will need to adjust the code slightly.

-## Step 5: **Written Synthesis:**
+## Step 5:

+More specific instructions about how to put the map in Github Pages and insert it in your page can be found [here](https://djwrisley.github.io/DHS/Going-further-static-siteF26/).
+On this page you will see an example of an embedded map made in R.

+## Step 6:

-## Guiding Questions
+### Guiding Questions for the Written Synthesis

 As you write, consider (but don't feel obligated to answer) all of these questions: